2053: A Living Museum (2016)

 Tate Liverpool

-Within 2053: A Living Museum at Tate Liverpool, the artist re-enacted On Kawara’s Past, Present, Future as a durational performance exploring how artworks can persist through embodied gesture and temporal repetition.
-Seated on the gallery floor, the artist inscribed each passing minute by hand, transforming the act of marking time into a material trace of presence.
+Within 2053: A Living Museum at Tate Liverpool, this performance presents a re-enactment of On Kawara’s Past, Present, Future as a durational exploration of embodied gesture and temporal repetition.
+Statistically positioned in space, the artist marked each passing, transforming time into a trace of presence — both recorded and inhabited.

-By extending Kawara’s meditation on time, existence, and the continuity of the everyday, the performance reimagined the museum as a living archive—one sustained through human engagement rather than static preservation.
+By extending Kawara’s meditation on time and the everyday continuity of existence, the performance reimagined the museum as a living archive — one sustained through human engagement rather than static preservation.
+Revisiting a work first shown in 1966, its reappearance in Liverpool in 2016 introduced a renewed temporal distance: in the final gesture, the artist marked not the present but the future, creating a gap between self and presence that unfolded both physically in space and symbolically in the act itself.
 Through this re-enactment, the artist examined how the ephemeral might be prolonged, and how the passing moment can become both documentation and renewal.